Do the Right Thing: Do The Right Thing Way

 The section of Stuyvesant Avenue between Quincy Street and Lexington Avenue in the Bedford–Stuyvesant neighborhood of Brooklyn, where the entire film was shot, was renamed Do The Right Thing Way in 2015.
-The re-naming came from a push by Bed-Stuy’s city council representative Robert Cornegy, Jr. and was included as part of a bill to honor important figures from New York City’s history.
-The re-naming was meant to occur in 2014, but was delayed through the city’s legislature.
+The renaming came from a push by Bed-Stuy's city council representative Robert Cornegy Jr. and was included as part of a bill to honor important figures from New York City's history.
+The renaming was meant to occur in 2014, but was delayed by the city.
 The street is the only street in New York City named after a work of fiction, and one of the only streets named after a work of fiction in the world.
-Lee was reportedly “excited” by the re-naming, and has also begun selling faux street signs for the street on his website.
+Lee was reportedly “excited” by the renaming, and has also begun selling faux street signs for the street on his website.

 Related films

-Officers Gary Long & Mark Ponte return in Jungle Fever (1991).
+Officers Gary Long and Mark Ponte return in Jungle Fever (1991).
 In Lee's 2006 film, Inside Man, the police provide Sal's pizza to the hostages.

 Mookie makes another appearance in the 2012 film Red Hook Summer, where he is shown delivering pizzas.
 According to Lee, Sal took the insurance money from his burned pizzeria and reopened the restaurant in Red Hook.
 He then rehired Mookie, agreeing to include Black celebrities on his Wall of Fame.

 In the second season of Netflix series She's Gotta Have It, based on the film of the same name, Rosie Perez returns to portray Tina once more and it is revealed that not only is she the mother of Mars Blackmon (Anthony Ramos), but that Mookie is Blackmon's biological father.